antmicro/kenning/docs/source/kenning-development.md

 If `processed_input` or `processed_output` is not specified we assume that there is no processing and it is the same as `input` or `output` respectively.
 Each array consist of dictionaries describing model inputs and outputs.

+Additionally, any non-conflicting miscellaneous keywords may be included into the metadata JSON, but those will not be validated by Kenning.

-Parameters common to all fields:
+Parameters common to all fields (except for the miscellaneous):

 * `name` - input/output name,
 * `shape` - input/output tensor shape, if `processed_input` is present, `input` can have list of valid shapes,